NexGen Academy

 Topics

-• Momentum = "mass in motion"
+• Momentum is "mass in motion"

 Labs

-• Collision lab
+• Collision weblab

 Momentum is "mass x velocity" (p = mv).